-Fresenius Medical Care mitigated the impact of the referenced reimbursement models and other legislative initiatives by two broad measures:
+Fresenius Medical Care mitigated the impact of the PPS and the additional above-referenced reimbursement models and other legislative initiatives by two broad measures:

-- First, Fresenius Medical Care works with medical directors and treating physicians to generate options for efficiency increases consistent with QIP and good clinical practice and negotiates cost savings on the purchasing of pharmaceuticals; - Second, Fresenius Medical Care introduces new initiatives in order to achieve efficiency increases and better patient outcomes by increasing patient care upon initiation of dialysis, increasing the percentage of patients using home therapies, and generating additional cost reductions in its clinics.
+- First, Fresenius Medical Care works with medical directors and treating physicians to generate options for efficiency increases consistent with QIP and good clinical practice and negotiates cost savings on the purchasing of pharmaceuticals. - Second, Fresenius Medical Care introduces new initiatives in order to achieve efficiency increases and better patient outcomes by increasing care upon initiation of dialysis, increasing the percentage of patients using home dialysis, and generating additional cost reductions in its clinics.

-The U.S. administration has publicly announced its intention to pursue significant changes to existing health care insurance programs, especially programs in connection with the Affordable Care Act.
+The U.S. administration has publicly announced its intention to pursue significant changes to existing health care insurance programs, especially programs in connection with the Patient Protection and Affordable Care Act.
 In addition, options to restructure the Medicare program in the direction of a defined-contribution, "premium support" model and to shift Medicaid funding to a block grant or per capita arrangement, with greater flexibility for the states, are also likely to be considered.

-The U.S. administration also announced its decision to end subsidies, known as costsharing reduction (CSR) payments, to health insurance companies to help pay out-of pocket costs of low-income Americans.
-Some commercial insurers have stated that they will need much higher premiums and may withdraw from the insurance exchanges created under the Affordable Care Act if the subsidies were eliminated.
-As a result, significant increases in insurance premiums and a reduction in the availability of insurance through such exchanges could reduce the number of Fresenius Medical Care's commercially insured patients and shift such patients to Medicare and Medicaid.
-Because Medicare and Medicaid reimbursement rates are generally lower than the reimbursement rates paid by commercial insurers, a shift of commercially insured patients to Medicare and Medicaid could have a material adverse impact on the business, financial conditions, and result of operations of Fresenius Medical Care.
+The U.S. administration also announced its decision to end subsidies, known as cost-sharing reduction (CSR) payments, to health insurance companies to help pay out-of-pocket costs of low-income Americans, in 2017.
+Some private insurers have stated that they will need much higher premiums and may withdraw from the insurance exchanges created under the Affordable Care Act if the subsidies were eliminated.
+We cannot predict how the ongoing litigation in this regard might be determined.
+As a result, significant increases in insurance premiums and a reduction in the availability of insurance through such exchanges could reduce the number of Fresenius Medical Care's privately insured patients and shift such patients to Medicare and Medicaid.
+Because Medicare and Medicaid reimbursement rates are generally lower than the reimbursement rates paid by private insurers, a shift of privately insured patients to Medicare and Medicaid could have a material adverse impact on the result of operations of Fresenius Medical Care.